brandenphan/brandenphan/README.md

 {
  "Name": "Branden Phan",
  "Title": "Software Developer",
- "About Me": "I'm an aspiring web developer with an emphasis in the front-end, focusing on technologies such as React", "Education": "Currently a fourth year student, studying computer science at the University of Guelph", "Email": "branden.phan@gmail.com",
+ "About Me": "I'm an aspiring software developer with an emphasis in the front-end, focusing on technologies such as React", "Education": "University of Guelph Alumni.
+Bachelor of Computing", "Email": "branden.phan@gmail.com",
  "Portfolio": "http://brandenphan.com/",
  "LinkedIn": "https://www.linkedin.com/in/brandenphan/",